Want to know how to do bookkeeping for a restaurant?

 That depends on the turnover of goods.

-Because food is perishable, restaurants have to check this weekly and sometimes even daily
+Because food is perishable, restaurants have to check this weekly and sometimes even daily.

 You can check on non-perishable inventory items like table napkins every month.